How to Help Baby with Gas

 Hing, also known as Asafoetida, is a traditional kitchen ingredient known for its amazing anti-gas properties.
 Use it with caution, you can use Hing for babies under six months only externally.

-Take a small pinch of Hing and mix it with luke warm to create a thin paste.
-Gently apply this paste around the baby's navel (belly button) area, but very carefully it should not be put inside the navel.
+How to use: Take a small pinch of Hing and mix it with lukewarm water to create a thin paste.
+Gently apply this paste around the baby’s navel (belly button) area, but very carefully it should not be put inside the navel.

-Why it works: The warm feeling from the paste and the hing's medical properties relaxed the abdominal muscles, allowing trapped gas to move out more easily.
+Why it works: The warm feeling from the paste and the hing’s medical properties relax the abdominal muscles, allowing trapped gas to move out more easily.

 2. The Bicycle Leg Exercise